-To be recognised as Clan Chief & Chief of the Name & Arms of a Scottish Clan by The Court Of The Lyon carries with it a certain responsibility that still has relevance in today’s contemporary climate.
+To be recognised as Clan Chief & Chief of the Name & Arms of a Scottish Clan by the Court of the Lord Lyon carries with it a certain responsibility that still has relevance in today’s contemporary climate.

-So why should a Clan Chief have any interest in creating and building a new platform to engage with future generations?
-After all ancestral seats are clearly visible and a Clan’s tartan is widely known, and no doubt registered with the official body – The Scottish Register of Tartans.
+So why should a Clan Chief have any interest in creating and building a platform to engage with future generations?
+After all ancestral seats are clearly visible and a Clan’s tartan is widely known, and should be, if not already, formally registered with the recent Scottish Government designated official body – The Scottish Register of Tartans.

-If nothing is done to maintain the profile of the Scottish Clans and to actively engage with future generations, then one of the most important facets of what makes Scotland unique in its position and in the modern day could well be lost, and ultimately over time be consigned to the annals of Scottish history.
+If nothing is done to maintain the profile of the Scottish Clans and to actively engage with future generations, then one of the most important facets of what makes Scotland unique in its position and in the modern day could well be lost, and ultimately over time be consigned to the annals of Scottish history and tradition.

-One should look to the role of the Clan Chief within their Clan environment.
-Gone are the days where the Chief wielded any power whether social, economic or political.
+One should also look to the role of the Clan Chief within their Clan environment.
+Gone are the days where the Clan Chief wielded any power whether social, economic or political.
 What remains in today’s contemporary climate is the truth and understanding of the history and background of each Clan.

 Most Scottish Clans have their history written up in some format or other, and with a fortunate few the history is written into publications available in the public domain.
-With us, the Border Irvings & Irvines and variations of the Name – spread across the Borders and Lowlands of Scotland and throughout the nations of the Commonwealth, we are especially fortunate in having “The Book of the Irvings &c” (1907 Rosemount Press Aberdeen) and put together by Colonel J.B.
+With us, the Border Irvings & Irvines and variations of the Name – spread across the Borders and Lowlands of Scotland and throughout the nations of the Commonwealth, we are especially fortunate in having “The Book of the Irvings &c” originally published in 1907 at Rosemount Press Aberdeen.
+This was put together by my ancestor Colonel J.B.
 Irving (1844-1925).
 He achieved this without the use of computers and databases, privately funded we understand, and drawing on the information provided to the author by those individuals in the 1890s/1900s who evidently had an interest in their roots and Scottish identity.

-The role of the Chief should evolve to become the guardian or keeper of each Clan’s history, its roots and above all else its unique identity, the latter of course should be of particular focus for the Chief.
+The role of the Clan Chief should evolve to become the guardian or keeper of each Clan’s history, its roots and above all else its unique identity and the latter of course should be of particular focus for the Clan Chief.

-Putting Clan history and its roots into the public domain through a dedicated website, much as we have done with www.clanirving.com, is a recognised way forward.
 Often within Clans and Clan Societies there are misconceptions over truth and fact.
-The Clan Chief’s duty is to uphold the truth, dispel the fiction and to steer a clear path through misunderstandings.
-And with the Border Irvings & Irvines, we have not been without a misunderstanding or two, or indeed deliberate positioning by certain individuals.
-There are a series of blogs on the site to address some of these issues.
+The Clan Chief should uphold the truth, dispel the fiction and to steer a clear path through misinformation and disinformation.
+And with the Border Irvings & Irvines, we have not been without a misunderstanding or two, or indeed attempts at internecine jockeying for position within the Clan.

-Doing little or nothing means that for us as a recognised Scottish Clan since 1587, clan members not only in Scotland but worldwide in North America, Australia and New Zealand where most of the clan diaspora emigrated, may lose interest in their family history and ultimately their Scottish roots.
+Doing little or nothing means that for us as a recognised Scottish Clan since 1587, with Clan members not only in Scotland but worldwide where most of the Clan diaspora emigrated to North America, Australia and New Zealand, those Clan members may lose interest in their family history and ultimately their Scottish roots.

 It is important that we work together, as after all, we are all on the same side.

 If you have any questions or need assistance with tracing your Irving/Irvine roots, then please do not hesitate to email us on firstname.lastname@example.org and we will do what we can to help, to answer your queries and to steer you in the right direction on your journey of discovery.